ARMOR PRO WINDOWS AND DOORS

 Composite Frames

-• Combines wood fiber with polymer resins
+• Wood fiber with polymer resins

-• Wood-like appearance with enhanced durability
+• Durable Wood-like appearance

 • Superior thermal performance